-A Complete Gili Trawangan Guide: Everything You Need to Know
+A Complete Gili Trawangan Guide: What to See, Eat & Do

 This post may contain affiliate links which means that if you purchase something through this site, I may receive a tiny commission at no extra cost to you.
 Thanks for supporting me here at Travel Lush!

-There’s a reason why Gili Trawangan is becoming an increasingly popular stop on Indonesia travel itineraries – the island is incredible.
-From its postcard-perfect beaches to its amazingly chilled-out vibe to its unreal sunsets, Gili T, as it is called, is an ideal place to while the days away.
-Trust me, I’ve done so on more than one occasion.
+There’s a reason why Gili Trawangan is becoming an increasingly popular stop on Indonesia travel itineraries – the island isincredible.
+From its postcard-perfect turquoise beaches to its amazingly chilled-out vibe to its unreal sunsets, Gili T, as it is called, is an ideal place to while away the days.
+Trust me, I’ve done so on many occasions.

 I’ve now visited Gili Trawangan a handful of times, spending at least 2 to 3 weeks on this magical little island each time.
 So, I think it goes without saying that I absolutely love this place – there are just so many cool things to do in Gili Trawangan!
 Honestly, whether you’re looking to let loose or just relax, the Gilis really do have a way of sucking you in.